 Braves top Padres 4-2 as Dickey pitches in 3rd Atlanta park

-Winless at Turner Field, R.A.
-Dickey got a victory in his first appearance at SunTrust Park as the Atlanta Braves beat the San Diego Padres 4-2 Saturday night behind home runs from Brandon Phillips and Adonis Garcia.
-Dickey , who left Toronto to sign an $8 million, one-year contract with the Braves, gave up two runs and seven hits in six-plus innings with six strikeouts.
+After giving up a home run on his only curveball, R.A.
+Dickey went back to his knuckleball.
+He knows that pitch is the reason he's still in the major leagues at age 42.
+Winless at Turner Field, Dickey got a victory in his first appearance at SunTrust Park as the Atlanta Braves beat the San Diego Padres 4-2 Saturday night behind home runs from Brandon Phillips and Adonis Garcia.

 Add your comments below